withcatai/node-llama-cpp/README.md

   -h, --help        Show help                                                              [boolean] -a, --arch        The architecture to compile llama.cpp for                               [string] -t, --nodeTarget  The Node.js version to compile llama.cpp for.
 Example: v18.0.0          [string]
       --metal       Compile llama.cpp with Metal support.
-Can also be set via the NODE_LLAMA_CPP_MET AL environment variable                               [boolean] [default: false]
+Enabled by default on macOS.
+Can be disabl ed with "--no-metal".
+Can also be set via the NODE_LLAMA_CPP_METAL environment v ariable                                                [boolean] [default: true]
       --cuda        Compile llama.cpp with CUDA support.
 Can also be set via the NODE_LLAMA_CPP_CUDA environment variable                                 [boolean] [default: false] -v, --version     Show version number                                                    [boolean]
 ```

+> To set custom cmake options that are supported by `llama.cpp`'s cmake build,
+> set an environment variable of the option prefixed with `NODE_LLAMA_CPP_CMAKE_OPTION_`.

 #### `clear` command
 ```